How Nurses Can Combat Compassion Fatigue

 However, compassion fatigue often includes more specific signs:

-Ways to Prevent and Deal With Compassion Fatigue
+5 Ways to Prevent and Cope with Compassion Fatigue

 Identifying and managing signs of compassion fatigue early on can help nurses recover quickly.
 We sought advice from nurses on how to prevent or ease the effects of compassion fatigue, detailed below.